lyndskg/youtube-to-mp3-xor-wav/README.md

 1. **User Inputs YouTube Video Link:**
 > - The user accesses the `ytconv3rt3r` application and inputs the YouTube video link they want to convert.
 2. **Select Desired Audio Format and Destination Folder:**
-> - The user selects the desired audio format (WAV, M4A, or MP3) for the conversion.
+> - The user selects the desired audio format (`WAV`, `M4A`, or `MP3`) for the conversion.
 > - The user chooses the destination folder where the converted audio file will be saved.
 3. **Audio Conversion and Download:**
 > - The application sends the YouTube video link to the back-end, which uses the YouTube API to fetch the video data.
-> - The back-end initiates the audio conversion process using FFmpeg, converting the audio to the selected format.
+> - The back-end initiates the audio conversion process using `FFmpeg`, converting the audio to the selected format.
 > - The converted audio file is downloaded and saved to the specified destination folder.
 4. __Manual Metadata Editing (*Optional*):__
 > - If the user wants to edit metadata manually, they can access the metadata editing interface.